His back went rigid. He tucked his mouth into his hand. His eyes were two mirrors throwing Padme's light at her.

 Palmer uncrossed his legs and stood.
-He faced the far wall to deny Obi-Wan his expression.
-"I almost killed him on sight," Palmer said, smiling at the memory.
+He faced the far wall, denying Obi-Wan his expression.
+"I almost killed him on sight," he mused.
 "We fought to a stalemate.
 He was entirely defensive; not once did he try to kill me.
 Even a fool knows to listen to one who refuses to be an enemy.
 So I opened my ears, man."

 "Who was he?"

 Palmer heard the desperation in Obi-Wan's voice.
 He knew the answer he wanted.
 "He looked about seventy.
 Wore a Jedi's cloak, though he certainly wasn't one.
 His eyes were pain personified.
 He was a ghost in a body."